gkapfham/www.gregorykapfhammer-old.com/biography.md

 cite="Althomali2019" trailing="," %} published at the <a href =
 "http://icst2019.xjtu.edu.cn/index.htm">12th International International
-Conference on Software Testing, Verification and Validation (ICST 2019)</a>, won the Distinguished Paper Award from the <a href = "http://www.cs-tcse.org/">IEEE Technical Council on Software Engineering</a>.
+Conference on Software Testing, Verification and Validation (ICST 2019)</a>, won the distinguished paper award from the <a href = "http://www.cs-tcse.org/">IEEE Technical Council on Software Engineering</a>.

 </p>